Heidelberg-Engineering OCT Spectralis

 We consider the Heidelberg Spectralis OCT to be the “Rolls Royce” of the ophthalmic medical imaging technology, where no other device can match the clarity or precision achieved on this machine.
 In addition, the Heidelberg Spectralis OCT is the only device on the market that has the ability to also take Fluorescein angiography and auto fluorescence photography.
 These features enable us to simultaneously conduct a fluorescein angiography and take live OCT shots.
 This provides us with highly valuable information that ensures we can deliver the best possible level of care to our patients.

-Our Robina rooms have access to this wonderful piece of technology.
+At myeyespecialist, we have access to this wonderful piece of technology.

 Get in touch